Civil Engineering

 Restrictions: Cannot enroll if classification is Freshman

-Prerequisites: MEM 230 [Min Grade: D] and CIVE 250 [Min Grade: D] and (MATH 201 [Min Grade: D] or MATH 261 [Min Grade: D] or ENGR 231 [Min Grade: D])
+Prerequisites: MEM 230 [Min Grade: D] and CIVE 250 [Min Grade: D] and (MATH 201 [Min Grade: D] or MATH 261 [Min Grade: D] or CAEE 231 [Min Grade: D] or ENGR 231 [Min Grade: D])

-CIVE 400 First Principles of Structural Design 3.0 Credits
+CIVE 400 Structural Analysis II 3.0 Credits

-Covers analysis of statically indeterminate structures: force methods for trusses, beams and frames, slope-deflection and equilibrium methods, moment distribution, stiffness matrices of truss and beam elements, and stiffness matrix method of analysis.
+This course expounds on CIVE 302 (analysis of determinate structures) by introducing problems for which statics alone cannot solve for the unknown reactions and forces.
+This course covers the analysis of statically indeterminate structures: force methods for trusses, beams and frames, slope-deflection and equilibrium methods, moment distribution, stiffness matrices of truss and beam elements, and stiffness matrix method of analysis.

 Repeat Status: Not repeatable for credit